GTCR Firm Update

 Recent Transaction: October 2018

-In January 2017, GTCR partnered with Charles Nicolais to form Ceba-Tech Specialty Solutions, a new company focused on executing upon The Leaders Strategy™ in the specialty chemicals, materials and ingredients industry.
+In January 2017, GTCR partnered with Charles Nicolais to form Ceba-Tech Specialty Solutions (“Ceba-Tech”), a new company focused on executing upon The Leaders Strategy™ in the specialty chemicals, materials and ingredients industry.
 Mr. Nicolais is a 30-year industry veteran, having most recently served as CEO of SensoryEffects, a leading provider of performance ingredients to the food and beverage industries.
 He founded SensoryEffects in 2006 and significantly grew the business through acquisition and organic growth before completing a successful sale of the company for $567 million in 2014.
-Prior to founding SensoryEffects, Mr. Nicolais spent 22 years in leadership positions at Air Products and Chemicals and at Sensient Technologies, running a range of value-add specialty chemicals businesses, both in the United States and Europe.
+Prior to founding SensoryEffects, Mr. Nicolais spent 22 years in leadership positions at Air Products and Chemicals and at Sensient Technologies, running a range of value-added specialty chemicals businesses, both in the U.S. and Europe.

-GTCR and Ceba-Tech plan to continue to invest additional resources to drive organic growth at Flavor Producers as well as aggressively pursue add-on acquisitions that would provide additional capabilities, scale and diversification.
+GTCR and Ceba-Tech continue to expand the team and invest resources to drive organic growth at Flavor Producers as well as aggressively pursue add-on acquisitions that would provide additional capabilities and scale.

 CEO: David Snow

 Platform Acquisition: October 2018